Experienced Atlanta Automotive Product Liability Lawyers

 Many of the victims sustained life-altering injuries, and now live in constant pain.
 In the most tragic circumstances, defective car and truck parts have led to the wrongful death of drivers, passengers and their children.
 When these types of injuries occur, a lawsuit against the manufacturer may be the only way to hold a company accountable for your loss, and to put an end to dangerous practices.

 Talk to a top Georgia product liability attorney after a car crash caused by a defective part

 Drivers rely on their cars to work when they start, during the drive, if they shift gears or lanes, or even if a car accident happens.
-If a car part failure kills a loved one or causes you or a loved one to suffer, the strong Atlanta car part defect lawyers at HLM have the effective control to guide you through each stage of your case.
+If a car part failure kills a loved one or causes you or a loved one to suffer, the strong Atlanta car part defect lawyers at Harris Lowry Manton have the effective control to guide you through each stage of your case.
 We are the firm that other law firms and Georgia residents trust to firmly handle your case from the first free consultation to the jury trial or negotiated settlement.